 Britax is the top brand in child safety seats.
 They’re known for their quality and safety standards.
 While Britax does not specialize in narrow child safety seats, most Britax car seats will fit three across.

 Narrow Car Seat Types

-In our recommended seat lists above you can find products of every type that are in the 17 inch to 18 inch width range, which are most likely to fit 3 across.
+In our recommended seat lists above you can find products of every type that are in the 17-inch to 18-inch width range, which is most likely to fit 3 across.

 Infant Car Seats